 What is an EMDR session like?

 EMDR utilizes the natural healing ability of your body.
 After a thorough assessment, you will be asked specific questions about a particular disturbing memory.
-Eye movements, similar to those during REM sleep, will be recreated simply by asking you to watch moving lights or holding hand pulsators.
+Like those during REM sleep, eye movements will be recreated simply by asking you to watch moving lights or holding hand pulsators.
 The eye movements will last for a short while and then stop.
-You will then be asked to report back on the experiences you have had during each of these sets of eye movements.
-Experiences during a session may include changes in thoughts, images and feelings.
+You will then be asked to report back on your experiences during each of these sets of eye movements.
+Experiences during a session may include changes in thoughts, images, and feelings.
 With repeated sets of eye movements, the memory tends to change in such a way that it loses its painful intensity and simply becomes a neutral memory of an event in the past.
 Other associated memories may also heal at the same time.
 This linking of related memories can lead to a dramatic and rapid improvement in many aspects of your life.

 Can EMDR help me?

 It’s highly likely.
 EMDR can be effectively utilized for:

 - Resourcing: We will work to strengthen internal resources while soothing parts of you that feel limited.
 EMDR utilizes images, emotions, body sensations, and positive cognitions to increase feelings of calm, safety, and confidence.

 - Resolving relationship difficulties: Attachment-focused EMDR works to repair unmet development needs (often called attachment wounding) when we have experienced an absence of care/neglect or abuse.